The Ultimate Guide to Content Distribution

 In a study conducted by the Content Marketing Institute, email was the second most popular organic distribution channel for B2B brands with 87% of marketers selecting it as their channel of choice:

 Email marketing as a distribution channel can pay significant dividends.
-Here are a few email marketing techniques for content distribution that work well:
+Here are a few tactics you might find within email marketing strategies for content distribution that work well:

 1. Newsletter: A newsletter is an email that is regularly sent out to subscribers, containing updates, news, and other information.
 It can be a great way to distribute your content as you can include links to new blog posts, social media updates, and other relevant content in each issue.
 Make sure to keep your newsletters visually appealing with engaging headlines and images.